sqonk/phext-datakit/README.md

     @param $callback                A callback method to process each row.
 Pass in NULL to have the data returned at the end.
     @param $data                    The CSV data in string format.
     @param $headersAreFirstRow      TRUE or FALSE, where are not the first row contains headers.
-    @param $customHeaders           If the headers are not in the first row then you may optionally pass in an array of headers to be used in place.
+    @param $customHeaders           A custom set of column names to use as the keys in each row.

     @returns                        TRUE upon successful completion or the imported data array when no callback is being used.
 */